 Performance sensors can be a great addition to your toolkit for optimizing your WiFi network.
 So if you are currently evaluating managed services offerings, or more specifically WiFi as a service, consider how your planned solution will tackle end-user experience with WiFI performance.

-The Bottom Line on Trends That Have the Biggest WiFi Performance Impact
+Trends That Have the Biggest WiFi Performance Impact

 The world has changed dramatically in the past few years.
 Digital transformation is a lot more than just hype.
 Disruption is the new norm.